 All submitted solutions will be considered for the award.
 There will be a guaranteed award for at least one submitted solution.
-The total payout will be $15,000, with the possibility to distribute it amongst one or more Solvers, with at least one award being no smaller than $5,000 and no award being smaller than $1,000.
+The total payout will be $21,000, with at least one award being no smaller than $12,000 and no award being smaller than $3,000.

 2. Additional application for Research Funding

 In addition to consideration for the award for the submitted solutions, Solvers with appropriate qualifications and expertise having access to a suitable research laboratory and equipment can apply for research funding (“Research Funding”) to execute a research plan that is proposed in the solution.
+The requested funding should not exceed a funding period of 2 years and a total budget of $250,000.
 The selection of candidates for Research Funding will be conducted after completion of this Challenge and will require the submission of additional information.
 The decision to fund research will be at the discretion of the Seeker.

 This is an Ideation Challenge, which has the following unique features:

 There is a guaranteed award.
 The award(s) will be paid to the best submission as solely determined by the Seeker.
-The total payout will be $15,000, with the possibility to distribute it amongst one or more Solvers, with at least one award being no smaller than $5,000 and no award being smaller than $1,000.
+The total payout will be $21,000, with at least one award being no smaller than $12,000 and no award being smaller than $3,000.

 The Solvers are not required to transfer exclusive intellectual property rights to the Seeker.
 Rather, by submitting a proposal, the Solvers grant to the Seeker a royalty-free, perpetual, and non-exclusive license to use any information included in this proposal according to the terms and conditions as laid down in the InnoCentive Ideation Challenge-Specific Agreement.

 Solvers with appropriate qualification and expertise having access to a suitable research laboratory and equipment can, in addition, apply for Research Funding to execute the research plan that is proposed in the solution.
+The requested funding should not exceed a funding period of 2 years and a total budget of $250,000.
 The selection of candidates for Research Funding will be conducted after completion of the Challenge and will require the submission of additional information.
 The decision to fund research will be at the sole discretion of the Seeker.

 InnoCentive will inform Solvers considered for Research Funding within 60 days after completion of the Challenge and will provide Seeker contact information to negotiate a research collaboration.
 The definitive research plan, amount of funding, and the contractual details of the research collaboration will be negotiated with the Solver and his/her responsible institutional representatives after acceptance of the research plan.